 Everyone else charges a state income tax that you have to pay.
 If you have any, you can ask your tax questions using TurboTax Live right from your home.
 See the chart below for the differences.

-There are some stark differences amongst the states as you can see in the chart.
-Of the states that do have an income tax, some charge a flat rate (meaning everyone pays the same percentage independent of salary), and some charge progressive rates (meaning the more you make, the more you pay).
+There are some stark differences among the states, as you can see in the chart.
+Of the states with an income tax, some charge a flat rate (meaning everyone pays the same percentage independent of salary), and some charge progressive rates (meaning the more you make, the more you pay).
 The rates in the chart reflect the highest tax rates possible in that state.
-For more information about that you can check out the excel chart at taxfoundation.org.
+For more information about that, you can check out the excel chart at taxfoundation.org.

 While it’s a nice thought to say you get to save money when you live in a state without income taxes, it’s important to realize something: